iriusrisk/startleft/docs/startleft-processors/iac/cft/CloudFormation-Examples.md

 ```

 ### Other examples
-There are inside the StartLeft repositories some other CloudFormation files with different architectures that allows you
+There are inside the StartLeft repositories some other CloudFormation files with different architectures that allow you
 to experiment with different mappings and options.
 For them, the same commands described before can be applied.

 * `elb-no-waf`.
 This is the simplest example, including only a public cloud as a `TrustZone` with an AWS Elastic Load